jisaf/location-map/README.md

 This application displays facility locations on a map, with data dynamically sourced from Google Sheets.
 Built with React + Vite and hosted on GitHub Pages.

+This was a proof of concept development project.
+Code is ugly and non-optimized.

 ## Live Demo
 The application is hosted at: https://jisaf.github.io/location-map/